tool

 In the journey toward recovery from addictive behaviors, individuals often encounter moments of intense urges or cravings that can jeopardize their progress.
 SMART Recovery, a program that supports individuals in overcoming addictive behaviors through self-empowerment and self-reliance, offers a potent tool known as "DEADs" to effectively manage these urges.
 This article delves into the DEADs tool, elucidating its components and illustrating its critical role in the path to recovery.

-DEADs is an acronym that stands for "Deny," "Escape," "Accept," and "Dispute."
+DEADs is an acronym that stands for "Deny," "Escape," "Accept," "Dispute," and "Substitute."
 This tool is designed to equip individuals with strategies to combat the immediate demands of addictive urges, providing practical steps to diminish their power and influence.

 1. Deny